RedPitaya/Documentation/appsFeatures/examples/genRF-exm1.rst

 Description
 ***********

-This example shows how to program Red Pitaya to generate an analog 2 kHz sine wave signal with a 1V amplitude.
+This example shows how to program Red Pitaya to generate an analog 2 kHz sine wave signal with a 1 V amplitude.
 Voltage and frequency ranges depend on the Red Pitaya model.

 Required hardware